Discover Corfu

 • Join In: The carnival is a participatory event!
 Street vendors sell masks, wigs, and confetti.
 Buying a small item and joining the fun is part of the experience.

-• Explore the Side Streets: While the main events are in Spianada Square, the real magic happens in the “kantounia” (narrow alleys).
-You’ll find spontaneous celebrations, music, and dancing.
+• Explore the Side Streets: While the main events are in Spianada Square, the real magic happens in the "kantounia" (narrow alleys).
+You'll find spontaneous celebrations and music.

 • Check the Official Program: The Municipality of Corfu releases a detailed schedule of events about a month before.
-Check it online to plan your visit, and also be sure to check our schedule linked below!
+Check it online via our schedule link below!

 Is Carnival in Corfu Worth Visiting?